 There is no doubt that Islamic financial assets passed the $2 trillion mark by the end of 2014, and, the industry is on a dizzying growth trajectory these days. but true Sharia scholars qualified to make unbiased and informed rulings on complex banking and investment products and transactions remain a scarce commodity even today.

-Often referred to as the industry’s gatekeepers, these scholars must give their approval before Islamic banks can launch any investment products, offer financing and make many other business decisions.
+Often referred to as the industry’s gatekeepers, these scholars must give their approval before Islamic banks can launch any investment products, offer to finance, and make many other business decisions.

 Yet observers say a shortage of qualified scholars is squeezing further growth in the industry.